hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 date:   2014-02-19 11:52:00
 ---

-__TLDR;__ `CLUSTER table_name USING index` can greatly increase performance but is hard to maintain!
+__TLDR;__ `CLUSTER table_name USING index` can greatly increase performance but is hard to maintain.

-The CLUSTER<sup>2</sup> documentation is great and I'm mostly repeating what is already in there.
-I'm adding a bit background and specific examples you might find interesting.
+The CLUSTER<sup>1</sup> documentation is great and it covers the technical details very well.
+You have to read all of it if you intend to use it.
+This post explains why and how I'm using it.

 ### Background

 I'm preparing the migration of our tasks PostgreSQL 9.1 database to a PostgreSQL 9.3 database.
 We're switching to a hosted database instead of running our own server because we're not good at operating database servers.
+The servers we host our database on are huge machines: 2 [hi.4xlarge](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/storage_instances.html) instances.
+This is unfortunate because they can deal with a lot of crap.
+We can throw everything at them.
+I want to stop doing that and my goal is to migrate the database to 1 [db.m2.2xlarge](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) instances with 1000 provisioned IOPS.

+As you probably noticed there is quite a big difference between 2 hi.4xlarge and 1 db.m1.xlarge.
+For example has the latter 2*120 times less provisioned IOPS - the resource we struggle with.
+I set this goal because I believe it is realistic and that we only need these big machines at the moment because we're doing it wrong.

+This blog post explains why clustering the table was crucial to archiving my goal!

+### CLUSTER

-For the scope of this blog post I'm going to assume a very simple table schema: <br/>
+For the scope of this blog post I'm going to assume a very simple table schema:

 ```
 CREATE TABLE tasks (